UNLV-CS472-672/2024-S-GROUP5-Munch/.github/pull_request_template.md

-This is related to issue # _replace or delete if N/A_
+This is related to issue #

 ## Description / Changes Made

-- _List the specific changes made in this pull request.
-Include any new features, bug fixes, improvements, or refactorings._
 -

+## Portions of this code that utilized AI generation
+-
+Link to Generated Code (If Applicable):

 ## Screenshots (optional)

 ![image](#)

 ## How to Test

-1. _Provide step-by-step instructions on how to test the changes in this pull request for the reviewers.
-Include any specific setups or configurations needed._
-2.
+1.

 ## Checklist